Anti-Chinese sentiment in the United States: Deportation of Qian Xuesen

 The most notable example is that of the top Chinese scientist Qian Xuesen.
 Allegations were made that he was a communist, and his security clearance was revoked in June 1950.
-The Federal Bureau of Investigation located an American Communist Party document from 1938 with his name on it, and used it as justification for the revocation.
+The Federal Bureau of Investigation located an American Communist Party document from 1938 with his name on it and used it as justification for the revocation.
 Without his clearance, Qian found himself unable to pursue his career, and within two weeks, he announced plans to return to mainland China, which had come under the government of Mao Zedong.
 The Undersecretary of the Navy at the time, Dan A. Kimball, tried to keep Qian in the US:

 It was the stupidest thing this country ever did.
 He was no more a Communist than I was, and we forced him to go.

 Qian would spend the next five years under house arrest, which included constant surveillance with the permission to teach without any research (classified) duties.
 Caltech appointed attorney Grant Cooper to defend Qian.
 In 1955, the United States deported him to China in exchange for five American pilots captured during the Korean War.
 Later, he became the father of the modern Chinese space program.

-21st century
+21st century Anti-Chinese sentiment and presidential campaigns

-Modern anti-Chinese sentiment in the United States may originate from American fears of China's role as a rising geopolitical power.
-Perceptions of China's geopolitical rise on the world stage have been so prevalant that the 'rise of China' has been named the top news story of the 21st century by the Global Language Monitor, as measured by number of appearances in the global print and electronic media, on the Internet and blogosphere, and in Social Media.
+Modern anti-Chinese sentiment in the United States may stem from concerns about China's growing geopolitical influence.
+The 'rise of China' has been named the top news story of the 21st century by the Global Language Monitor, based on its prevalence in global media and social platforms.

-During the United States 2010 elections, a significant number of negative advertisements were ran by both major American political parties that focused on a candidates' alleged support for free trade with China.
-Some of the stock images that accompanied ominous voiceovers about China were actually of Chinatown, San Francisco.
-In particular, an advertisement called "Chinese Professor", which portrays a 2030 conquest of the West by China, used local Asian American extras to play Chinese, but the actors were not informed of the nature of the shoot.
-Columnist Jeff Yang said that in the campaign there was a "blurry line between Chinese and Chinese-Americans."
-Larry McCarthy, the producer of "Chinese Professor," defended his work by saying that "this ad is about America, it's not about China."
-Other editorials commenting on the video have called the video not anti-Chinese.
+During the United States 2010 elections, both major political parties ran numerous negative advertisements focusing on candidates' alleged support for free trade with China.
+Some stock images accompanying ominous voiceovers about China were actually of Chinatown, San Francisco.
+An advertisement called "Chinese Professor," depicting a 2030 conquest of the West by China, used local Asian American extras to portray Chinese roles without informing the actors of the nature of the shoot.
+Columnist Jeff Yang noted a "blurry line between Chinese and Chinese-Americans" in the campaign.
+Larry McCarthy, the producer of "Chinese Professor," defended the ad by stating, "this ad is about America, it's not about China."
+Other editorials have stated that the video is not anti-Chinese.